-In that desolate place dark with grief, you’ll not only find people who have lost someone dear, but lonely people who have lost their way.
+In that desolate place called grief, you’ll not only find bereaved people but lonely people.
 A different kind of grief but just as real.
-Through years of gradually losing the security of close relationships, my identity, and my will to live, I reached my lowest point.
+After years of gradually losing the security of close relationships, my energy and enthusiasm, and my identity, I reached my lowest point.

 How different life had looked twelve years earlier when we moved to New Zealand.
-I had been full of optimism for a new life glimpsed on a campervan holiday the year before.
+I was filled with optimism by the exciting life glimpsed on a campervan holiday the year before.

-In a whistle-stop tour of North and South Island, we had taken in the best of New Zealand.
-On North Island we had been awestruck by Auckland’s Sky Tower views; Bay of Islands’ magical dolphins, Coromandel’s hot water beach, and Rotorua’s Maori culture and volcanic lakes.
+In a whistle-stop tour of North and South Island, we took in the best of New Zealand.
+On North Island we were charmed by Auckland’s Sky Tower views; Bay of Islands’ magical dolphins, Coromandel’s hot water beach, and Rotorua’s Maori culture and volcanic lakes.

-A trip across the Cook Strait on the interisland ferry took us to South Island and Marlborough Sounds’ serenity, the Tasman’s cobalt bays, the wild West Coast, and Hokitika’s jade carvings.
-Turning inland, we were dazzled by Wanaka’s autumn splendour, Queenstown’s mountain backdrop, Glenorchy’s Dart River, Milford Sound’s surreal fiords, and Arthur’s Pass through the Southern Alps to Christchurch.
-We had soaked up 100% Pure New Zealand, entranced by the peace and beauty of the place.
+A trip across the Cook Strait on the interisland ferry took us to South Island.
+We soothed our minds with Marlborough Sounds’ serenity and Tasman’s cobalt bays.
+We drove down the wild West Coast with mile upon mile of breakers and driftwood calling us to nature.
+Hokitika’s jade carvings, so exquisite, whispered native stories bound up in this land.
+Inland, we were dazzled by Wanaka’s autumn splendour, Queenstown’s mountain backdrop, Glenorchy’s Dart River, Milford Sound’s surreal fiords, and Arthur’s Pass snaking the Southern Alps to Christchurch.
+We soaked up 100% Pure New Zealand, entranced by the peace and beauty of the place.

 But living in another country is a different story and ours didn’t have a happy ending.